-A historic resources survey identifies and evaluates historic resources within a particular geographic area or based on a particular type of resource (i.e. multifamily housing, specific architectural styles, etc.).
+A historic resources survey is a type of project that the City may conduct to identify and evaluate historic resources within a particular geographic area or based on a particular type of resource (i.e. multifamily housing, specific architectural styles, etc.).
 Historic resources include buildings, districts, structures (e.g., bridges), objects (e.g., signs and street lights), and sites (e.g., historic parks).

 A historic resource may be of significance in American history, prehistory, architecture, engineering, or culture—and may be nationally significant or significant to the state, region, or local community.

 If a property is included in a historic resources survey, a preliminary determination has been made as to its historic significance; however, review procedures for demolitions or alterations follow similar procedures as potentially significant properties that have not been included in a historic resources survey.
-These procedures are outlined in the city’s Historic Preservation Ordinance.
+These procedures are outlined in the city’s Zoning Code.
+Survey findings inform long-range planning efforts and project reviews, support policy goals, and help City officials, property owners and others make informed planning and land use decisions.

 What does it mean if a property is included in a historic resources survey?